microsoft/PartsUnlimited/docs/HOL-Advanced_Feature_Flag_for_Web_Applications/README.md

 ![](<media/breaks.png>)

-Notice the bulk buy is not avaiable yet.
+Notice the bulk buy is not available yet.
 This should change in a couple of minutes.

 ![](<media/break-no-bulk.png>)

-**Step 7.** Once the current time is past the time set in the config.json for New Zealand.
+**Step 7.** Once the current time is past the time set in the `.\PartsUnlimited\src\PartsUnlimitedWebsite\config.json` for New Zealand.
 Refresh the page and you should see the bulk buy option.
 The same thing will happen 5 minutes later for any Australian users.

 ![](<media/break-bulk.png>)